minio/docs/source/operations/concepts.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 MinIO Erasure Coding is a data redundancy and availability feature that allows MinIO deployments with multiple drives to automatically reconstruct objects on-the-fly despite the loss of multiple drives or nodes in the cluster.
-Erasure Coding provides object-level healing with significantly less overhead than adjacent technologies such as RAID or replication.
+Erasure Coding provides object-level :ref:`healing <minio-concepts-healing>` with significantly less overhead than adjacent technologies such as RAID or replication.

 MinIO Implements Bit Rot Healing to Protect Data At Rest